How to save on online payment service fees

 Total price that should be charged = ($500 + $1 + $0.30) / (1 - 0.029) = $516.27

-Therefore, you would charge $516.27, or round up or down depending on your preference, to present your attendees with a round number like $515, $517 or $520.
+Therefore, you would charge $516.27, or round up or down, depending on your preference, to present your attendees with a round number like $515, $517, or $520 as the event price.

 You will notice that this amount is slightly more than the $500 plus $14.80 if you would do a straight-forward calculation, as you must keep in mind that the fees, in this case, need to be adjusted in a way that gives you the full $500 in the end.

-2. Expose the fees, and make them an additional cost
+2. Expose the fees and make them an additional cost

-Using this method you would add the online payment processing fees as an extra cost to the price of your event registration.
+Using this method, you would add the online payment processing fees as an extra cost to the price of your event registration.

 Final Tip